Probabilistically Violating the First Law of Thermodynamics in a Quantum Heat Engine: Probabilistic Violations of the First Law

 where $s$ denotes the coupling strength.
 At $t=\tau$, the observable $\hat{r}$ is measured projectively, yielding information about the integrated power and thus the performed work.
 In practice, the detector could be provided by an LC element \cite{lesovik:1997}.
 For simplicity, we consider a detector that has no internal dynamics (i.e., no additional term to the Hamiltonian).

 This measurement scheme results in the measured distribution \cite{nazarov:2003,hofer:2017}, see App.~\ref{app:general}

-where $\mathcal{W}$ denotes the initial Wigner function of the detector, and $P_\gamma(W)$ is a quasi-probability distribution (QPD) that is independent of the detector parameters.
-This QPD may take on negative values which have been shown to arise from quantum interference effects \cite{QPD_quantum_behaviour}.
+where the subscript m stands for \textit{measurement}, $\mathcal{W}$ denotes the initial Wigner function of the detector, and $P_\gamma(W)$ is a quasi-probability distribution (QPD) that is independent of the detector parameters.
+This QPD may take on negative values which have been shown to arise from quantum interference effects \cite{QPD_quantum_behaviour}. he quantity $\gamma$ can be understood as the momentum of the detector (re-scaled by $s$), which acts back on the system through the coupling Hamiltonian given in Eq.~\eqref{eq:27}.
 The expression for the measured distribution in Eq.~\eqref{eq:workmeas} can be interpreted as the intrinsic fluctuations of the system, encoded in the QPD, being modified by the detector \cite{clerk:2011}.
 This modification presents a trade-off between measurement imprecision and back-action \cite{clerk:2010}.
 For a weak measurement (small $s$), $\gamma$ is restricted to small values, implying small back-action.
 At the same time, the integral over $W'$ describes a convolution with a broad distribution, implying large imprecision.
 A strong measurement (large $s$) yields small imprecision, as $W-W'$ is restricted to small values.
 At the same time, a large range for $\gamma$ contributes to the integral implying large back-action.
 It is interesting to note that while $P_\gamma(W)$ may become negative, back-action and imprecision conspire in a way that always ensures the measured distribution $P_{\rm m}(W)$ to remain non-negative.

 It is instructive to consider an ideal but unphysical detector that has no imprecision and exerts no backaction.
 Such a detector would be described by a single point in phase space, i.e., $\mathcal{W}(x,p)=\delta(x)\delta(p)$ (as obtained in the classical limit of the ground state of a harmonic oscillator \cite{zachos:book}).
-In that case, the measured distribution reduces to $P(W)\equiv P_{\gamma=0}(W)$, which can be interpreted as describing the work fluctuations in the absence of a measurement.
+In that case, the measured distribution reduces to

+which can be interpreted as describing the work fluctuations in the absence of a measurement.
 This is the distribution we will use for characterizing work fluctuations.

 Even though $P(W)$ cannot describe a measurement by itself (as it may become negative), it can nevertheless be accessed experimentally by considering a weak measurement, where $s\rightarrow0$.
 In this case, the integrand in Eq.~\eqref{eq:workmeas} is only finite for vanishingly small $\gamma$ and we may replace $P_\gamma(W)$ by $P(W)$.
 The measured distribution then simplifies to